 #1: Copy only updated files that are not in the destination folder, type the following commands.

 xcopy %SourceDir% %TargetDir% /s /d

 #2: Copy only changed files without new directories, type the following commands.
 Please remember to replace “D:\Source” and ”F:\Target” with the path of your files.

 xcopy %SourceDir% %TargetDir% /i /d /y

-Step 3(optional).
-To copy everything, type the following commands and press Enter in order.
+#4: Copy everything including the new directory, type the following commands.
 Please remember to replace the following path “D\My Source\stuff” and ”F:\My Backup\stuff”.

 Set SourceDir=”D:\Source\copy files”

 Step 3.
 Type exit and hit Enter to leave this window.

 Robocopy can also help you copy only new files, but it has more options than Xcopy and is considered as a good alternative.
 Before you use it, please learn the syntax and options you may use.